Entry Level Phlebotomist Resume Tips & Advice

 When listing your work history, always start with the most recent experience first.
 Then, work your way down in that order.

 When you’re just starting out as a phlebotomist, it can be hard to fill in your work experience.
 Jobs you may have had in the past can show that you’re a dedicated worker.
-But, most medical employers are going to want to see some kind of experience in the healthcare industry.
+But, most medical employers are going to want you to have experience in the healthcare industry.

 You’ll have to perform many successful venipunctures throughout your training.
 Each program has a different number that a student has to reach to pass.
 But, it’s usually over 100.